The Links, Incorporated

 The Links, Incorporated is an international, not-for-profit corporation, established in 1946.
-The membership consists of nearly 14,000 professional women of color in 281 chapters located in 41 states, the District of Columbia and the Commonwealth of the Bahamas.
+The membership consists of nearly 16,000 professional women of color in 292 chapters located in 41 states, the District of Columbia and the Commonwealth of the Bahamas.
 It is one of the nation’s oldest and largest volunteer service organizations of extraordinary women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.
-The Nashville Chapter was chartered in 1952 and celebrates 63 years of service to the Nashville community.
+The Nashville (TN) Chapter was chartered in 1952 and will soon celebrate 70 years of friendship and service to the Nashville community.

 The outstanding programming of The Links, Incorporated has five facets which include Services to Youth, The Arts, National Trends and Services, International Trends and Services and Health and Human Services.
 The programs are implemented through strategies such as public information and education, economic development, and public policy campaigns.